 by Lori Marmon PT, MBA, COS-C

-The M2420- Discharge Disposition item, collected only at the Discharge from agency (RFA 9), time point has an impact on outcome measures, process measures. and within the expanded Home Health Value Based purchasing model for CY 2024.
+The M2420- Discharge Disposition item, collected only at the Discharge from agency (RFA 9), time point has an impact on outcome measures, process measures, and within the expanded Home Health Value Based purchasing model for CY 2024.
 But how?

 The intent of M2420 is to identify where the patient resides after discharge from the home health agency.
 This item is coded based on the information known at discharge regarding where the patient will reside, and the services the patient is expected to receive after discharge from the home health agency.